NCIS (franchise): NCIS: Origins (2024–present)

-NCIS: Tony & Ziva (2025–present)
+NCIS: Tony & Ziva (2025)

 On February 28, 2024, it was announced that Paramount+ had ordered another spin-off of NCIS focusing on Michael Weatherly and Cote de Pablo's characters Tony DiNozzo and Ziva David.
 On May 7, 2024, the official Instagram for the NCIS franchise presented a call between Weatherly and de Pablo where the spin-off title was confirmed to be NCIS: Tony & Ziva.
 Production began in June 2024 in Budapest.
 CBS Studios produces Tony & Ziva.
 John McNamara is the showrunner and executive produces with Weatherly, de Pablo, Laurie Lieser, Christina Strain, Shelley Meals and Mairzee Almas.

+It was cancelled after one season on December 19, 2025.

+NCIS: New York

+On April 15, 2026, it was announced that CBS had ordered NCIS: New York to series for a premiere in the 2026–27 television season; it will co-star LL Cool J and Scott Caan, with LL Cool J reprising his NCIS: Los Angeles character Sam Hanna as he returns to his hometown of New York City.
+The pilot episode was written by R. Scott Gemmill, who had previously served as a showrunner for Los Angeles.